 Confession- I still read the dictionary for entertainment – having discovered a forgotten gem, which must have been required reading for any self respecting young Englishman, or Scot, venturing to his new assignment with the East India Company; “Hobson-Jobson- the Anglo Indian Dictionary”, first published in 1886!
 And what a gem it is!
 It is not a dry dictionary; word meanings are a minor part.
 The lore associated with words makes Hobson-Jobson an engrossing read.
 Looking up “ginger”, I see that the root words shown are the Arabic “zanjabil”, Portuguese “gingibre” and Latin “singiber” among others.
 But paradoxically, ginger was not grown in either Arabia or Portugal, so how come they had a word for it?
 So wandering further we read “Though ginger is cultivated all over India, from the Himalaya to the extreme south, the best is grown in Malabar, and in the language of that province (Malayalam), green ginger is called “inchi” and “inchi-ver”, from “inchi” root”.
 The Arab sailors who had monopolised the spice trade with Kerala, (before the Portuguese sea farers, Pedro Alvarez Cabral and Vasco da Gama broke the monopoly, cleverly playing on the rivalry between the powerful Zamorin of Calicut and his reluctant vassal, the King of Cochin), carried the name of the spice with them.
 Then some other Arab, sitting in his Arabian head office, must have got misled by the form of the name and mistakenly attributed it as “zanjabil” or “zinjabil” – pertaining to the coast of Zinj or Zanzibar, even though ginger is never recorded in history as a product of Eastern continental Africa!

 But I digress- sometime in the Seventies, a young man named Johnny entered my life.
 Before you get all the wrong ideas, let me hasten to clarify that I was ten and Johnny in his mid-twenties.
 He was a graduate on the look out for a job.
 At that time, my father’s youngest brother was a senior officer in the Reserve Bank of India, Bombay.
-Johnny hoped for an introduction to the RBI big shot through my father.
+Johnny hoped for an introduction to him through my father.
 Prospective favouritism expectation aside, I remember him as a kind hearted young man, who really talked with a little girl, not talked at her, a common mistake that most grown-ups make.

 He became for me a substitute brother, substitute for my gentle big brother, Simon, former owner of the Blackie and Son text books, who was lost to jaundice, at the age of twenty or so.
 When he died in 1970, I was too young to understand death, and have just two clear memories of him; one is of being held up in his hands, high in the air, and looking down from that great height, delighting in the unfamiliar view.
 The second is that of a hospital room, which had a high white metal cot.
 He was sitting up in bed; I was examining the strange room and even stranger contraptions, wondering why he was quiet and not making the usual affectionate fuss of me, and finally trying to clamber up the bed to be held by him.
 Someone saying, “take the child away”, and someone else’s hands prying my limpet fingers from the railings of the metal cot.
 I do not remember the funeral.